A Reactive Power Market for the Future Grid: Conclusion

-Recently in the US, the Biden administration has revealed as part of its climate strategy it aims to reach 40\% solar generation by 2035 \cite{stevens_solar_2021}.
-Similar targets have been announced by several countries around the globe.
-Reaching such an aggressive goal will require new strategies that do not rely on a shrinking number of centralized generators for power quality support.
-DERs represent a growing resource capable of significant grid support contributions through their adjustable PFs.
-However, current market practices are inadequate to integrate and compensate small grid-edge devices, particularly for reactive power.
-Our proposed distribution level retail market achieves this by enabling DERs to provide grid services and be remunerated at a fair retail rate.
-In this paper, we have proposed a reactive power market for DGs in the distribution grid.
+In this paper, we have proposed a reactive power market to enable DG participation in the distribution grid.
 The market scheduling and clearing is based on PAC, a distributed optimization algorithm, which has been shown to converge in other works.
 Through a numerical case study of a modified IEEE-123 bus, we demonstrated that our market accommodates a large amount of DGs with a DG penetration anywhere between 5\% and 160\%, with the revenue stream remaining steady.
 We also showed that this market utilizes the full flexibility of DGs with the ability to operate over a range of PF, from 0.6 to 0.95 thereby meeting over 45\% of reactive power load, with the reactive power price per unit kVAR remaining the same.
 We also showed through a detailed assessment of the price variations across all DGs in the IEEE 123-bus over a week shows that the price variations are non-volatile; they primarily follow load fluctuations and otherwise exhibit little fluctuations.